thisconnect/planet/README.md

 # Planet

-Collaboratively edit JSON-style data using [Socket.IO](https://github.com/LearnBoost/socket.io) by synchronizing all operations on a planetary shared object.
+Collaboratively edit JSON-style data in realtime using [Socket.IO](https://github.com/LearnBoost/socket.io) by synchronizing all operations on a planetary shared object.

-All connected clients will receive each operation in exactly the same order as they are incoming to the Planet server.
+Each operation will be received in exactly the same order as they are incoming to the Planet server.
+This includes the client that is emitting the operation.

 This approach guarantees the exact same state on all clients and has been proven to work reliably in other projects such as [netpd](http://www.netpd.org/).

 Operations:

-  - `put` - sets a property at location key (string) or path (array)
+  - `put` - Sets a value at location key (string) or path (array).
+    The value will not be merged with the the existing value.

-  - `remove` - deletes a property at given location
+  - `remove` - Deletes a property at given location.

-  - `post` - recursively merges an object into the current state
+  - `post` - Recursively merges an object into the current state.
+    Arrays are not treated as objects and will not be merged.

-  - `delete` - removes everything
+  - `delete` - Deletes the complete state.

-  - `get` - fetches a property at given location
+  - `get` - Asynchronously fetches data, optionally at location key (string) or path (array).
+Returns the whole state if key is omitted.

+value (string, number, object, array, boolean, null)

 Planet is optimized to edit structured data (nested objects, arrays, strings, numbers, booleans) and does not require